There’s a specific way you should learn how to write a nonfiction book if you want it to do well.

 That’s right, she has a ton of experience and knows what she’s doing.

-You can fill out the generator below and the template will be emailed to you right away.
+You can fill out the generator at the top of this post and the template will be emailed to you right away.
 You will have to go do File > Make a copy in order to save this template for yourself, otherwise you can’t edit it since this is used for everyone needing a template.

-How to Write a Nonfiction Book That Actually Sells
+How to Write a Nonfiction Book in 13 Quality Steps